 This is to stop competition with the local taxi drivers.
 So be aware that usually an Uber can drop you off in a tourist area but you wont be able to order one for your return trip.

 When we first arrived and were getting around this way we were often caught in a location where we got there for $5 and had to return by spending $20!
 Local taxi drivers often have set prices (usually on a display sign) and tend to not want to use the metre.

-As you can see there is so much to talk about when considering driving in Bali so feel free to contact us to ask more.
+As you can see there is so much to talk about when getting around Bali.
+We also have a great checklist if you are going to hire a full time driver too so feel free to reach out to chat more.